Invitation to the Dance (film)

-Invitation to the Dance is a 1956 dance anthology film consisting of three distinct stories, all starring and directed by Gene Kelly.
+Invitation to the Dance is a 1956 American dance anthology film consisting of three distinct stories, all starring and directed by Gene Kelly.
 It was the first film Kelly directed on his own, after co-directing three films with Stanley Donen.

 The film is unusual in that it has no spoken dialogue, with the characters performing their roles entirely through dance and mime.
 Kelly appears in all three stories, which feature leading dancers of the era, including Tommy Rall, Igor Youskevitch, Tamara Toumanova and Carol Haney.